 Pellervo Coop Center

-Pellervo is a service and a lobbying organisation for all Finnish co-operatives and a forum for co-operative activities.
+Pellervo is a service and a lobbying organisation for all Finnish co-operatives and mutuals and a forum for co-operative activities.

-Our goal is to make the co-operative business model more known to the public and offer the co-operative model as a competitive alternative for those thinking about starting a business.
+Our goal is to make the co-operative and mutual business model more known to the public and offer the co-operative model as a competitive alternative for those thinking about starting a business.

 Pellervo was founded in 1899 and the Pellervo name comes from the national epic of Finland Kalevala where Sampsa Pellervoinen is the patron of field and harvest.

 Pellervo strives to influence the legislative work and the economic and financial policies in Finland to accommodate the cooperative business model.